• Menu

 Just a quick reminder: phishing is a fraud in which criminals try to imitate known people and famous brands to persuade and deceive their victims.
 Usually, the scam is carried out by email, social media, and fake websites.

-How to protect yourself against scams during Black Friday
+How to protect yourself against phishing during Black Friday

 1. Be suspicious of incredible deals